Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc D - St. Andral's Feast.md

 * Bogan cheerfully informs the players that Milivoj is sick and doesn’t want to talk to anyone today.
 * If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, “Milo!
 Someone wants to speak to you.”

-A few moments later, the nineteen-year-old [[Non-Player Characters#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj’s shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.
+A few moments later, the nineteen-year-old [[Personnages Non-Joueurs#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj’s shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.

 > [!profile]+ **Profile: Milivoj**
 >